RTippin/messenger/docs/ChatBots.md

 #### Custom payloads
 - To allow your handler to store user generated data for later use, you must define the validation rules we will use when the end user is attaching your handler to a bot.
 - All fields you define in your rules will be serialized and stored as json on the `BotAction` model your handler gets attached to.
-- The rules and optional error message overrides use laravels validator under the hood, just how a form request class implements them.
+- The rules and optional error message overrides use laravel's validator under the hood, just how a form request class implements them.

 ---